© Crown copyright 2018

 - Ensured there are more than 10,000 civil servants working on Brexit and a further 5,000 in the pipeline, which will allow us to accelerate our preparation as necessary

-- Some departments, such as Defra, which are responsible for a sizeable proportion of the Government’s EU exit work, have rapidly increased their capacity to meet the challenge, recruiting 1300 members of staff in 2017 to 18 to work on exit.
-Border Force is recruiting 600 frontline officers to provide resilience and readiness ahead of EU exit and is separately recruiting up to a further 1000 staff to ensure flexibility for all scenarios and sufficient resources for existing operations.
+- Some departments, such as Defra, which are responsible for a sizeable proportion of the Government’s Brexit work, have rapidly increased their capacity to meet the challenge, recruiting 1300 members of staff in 2017 to 18 to work on exit.
+Border Force is recruiting 600 frontline officers to provide resilience and readiness ahead of Brexit and is separately recruiting up to a further 1000 staff to ensure flexibility for all scenarios and sufficient resources for existing operations.

 - Confirmed that existing organisations will grow and take on new responsibilities.
 For instance, the Competition and Markets Authority will take on an additional role as the UK’s state aid regulator and the Information Commissioner’s Office will support businesses on new data sharing arrangements.